andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 [A&nbsp;Bitter&nbsp;Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)
 and the follow up [A&nbsp;Better&nbsp;Lesson](https://rodneybrooks.com/a-better-lesson/).
-Both authors have prided themselves on elegant brevity which is good.
-But both viewpoints are so rich they really need elaboration.
+Both authors pride themselves on elegant brevity, which is admirable.
+But both viewpoints are so rich they really need further elaboration.
 So this attempt at synthesis will be much more verbose but hopefully edifying.
-Rich Sutton the sage has delivered his teaching, it's traditional for us junior monks/researchers to provide the accompanying exposition and analysis.
+Rich Sutton the sage has delivered his edict: it's traditional for us junior monks ~~researchers~~ to provide the accompanying exposition and analysis.

-First a bit of background: Rich Sutton, as far as I can tell from studying his work and hearing him speak believes in a kind of reward-minimalism.
-The idea that everything _can and should_ be learned from a reward signal alone.
+First a bit of background: Rich Sutton, as far as I can tell from studying his work and hearing him speak, believes in a kind of reward-minimalism.
+This is the idea that everything _can and should_ be learned from a reward signal alone.
 Give me a world, tell me what is better and what is worse and I will give you an agent.
-He seems to have a critical view of anything that tries to include any innate skill or ability.
+He seems to have a critical view of any system that tries to include any innate skill or ability.
 For example, why build in SLAM (Simultaneous Location and Mapping)?
 If the agent needs to locate itself to get a high reward, it will learn to locate.
 If it's unnecessary --- it